 There’s a feeling of guilt towards friends I can’t help, and overlapping projects I have to strip down and clear from my mind.

-Write a lot and make a schedule
+Write and make a schedule

 By writing your thoughts, ideas and plans, you materialize your thoughts, line them out and give them shape.
 Talking to a friend can help as well.
 Right after the talk, don’t forget to write down the essential points, to free your brain.

 I wrote a list of things I want to achieve in 2021.
 And made a strategy how to achieve them.
-Also, I wrote a schedule guiding me through my week, which days I practice yoga, write blog posts, make translations (French, German), plan new courses and yoga holidays, am active on social media etc. And now I’m writing here…
+Also, I wrote a schedule guiding me through my week, which days I practice yoga, write blog posts, work on translations (French, German), plan new courses and yoga holidays, am active on social media etc. And now I’m writing here…

 Follow your intuition